phamthekhang632/mc-rtc-superbuild/README.md

 *This repository is forked from [mc_rtc_superbuild](https://github.com/mc-rtc/mc-rtc-superbuild.git).
-I changed some configuration (check branch [installation](https://github.com/phamthekhang632/mc-rtc-superbuild/tree/installation)) to run it on Windows with RViZ.*
+I changed some configurations (check branch [installation](https://github.com/phamthekhang632/mc-rtc-superbuild/tree/installation)) to run it on Windows with RViZ.*

 mc_rtc superbuild
 ==